 Those designs have included spaces to fill in patient names (or some form of patient ID), patient status, attending physician, current shift’s nurse, dietary needs, reception area welcome notes, and other information.

 The whiteboards are often “branded” to include the health care facility’s logo and corporate colors.
 See examples of designs we’ve created.

-To extend the use of a whiteboard for patient room communications, consider a board with a magnetic surface.
+To extend the use of patient communication boards and other healthcare boards, consider a board with a magnetic surface.

 The use of whiteboards in patient rooms and at nursing stations is generally allowed under HIPAA regulations, which consider whiteboard communication as “incidental use and disclosure” when reasonable safeguards are taken to protect patient information.